Woodsandfields/ExData_Plotting1/README.md

 *The following presentation is closely adapted from the original README file of the forked repository.
 Most assignments of the Data specialization curriculum were usually submitted through the internal platform for confidentiality reasons (to prevent plagiarism).
-This was an exercise to be submitted via Github.*
+This was an exercise to be submitted via Github after forking the instructions from our professor.*

 ## Introduction